chazwatkins/ash_training/labs/8-ash-phoenix-form.md

 </.simple_form>
 ```

+Notice how we've added `phx-change="validate"`

-6. We can now introduce a `"validate"` step, that will validate on keystroke. `AshPhoenix.Form` handles the complexity of that.
+6. We can now add a `handle_event` function for the `"validate"` event.
+   This adds validations on keystroke, and `AshPhoenix.Form` handles the complexity of that.

 ```elixir
 @impl true